MetaphorData/connectors/metaphor/unity_catalog/README.md

 Data lineage should be anbled by default for all workspaces that reference Unity Catalog.
 You can manually enable it by following [these instructions](https://docs.databricks.com/data-governance/unity-catalog/enable-workspaces.html)

-> Refer to [this document](https://docs.databricks.com/data-governance/unity-catalog/data-lineage.html#limitations) to understand the limtations of Unity Catalog's data lineage.
+> Refer to [this document](https://docs.databricks.com/data-governance/unity-catalog/data-lineage.html#limitations) to understand the limitations of Unity Catalog's data lineage.

 ## Config File